 | || || |

 The final judging and assessment is carried out at Stapleford Miniature Railway in Leicestershire.
-The 2013 competition weekend will be on 29 and 30 June.
-It is free for spectators to come along to watch.
+The 2014 competition weekend will be from 27 to 29 June, with spectators able to attend on either 28th or 29th June, although 29th is probably the best day as the locos will have passed scrutineering by then and be competing against one another.
+It is free for spectators to come along to watch on both days.
 Please email Rachel Pearson, Project Manager for the Railway Challenge, to reserve your place

 If you have any queries regarding the Railway Challenge please email the rules committee at firstname.lastname@example.org